nicolagulmini/federated_learning/README.md

 Research project: "*Communication-Aware Clustered Federated Learning: How to Leverage Data Heterogeneity*"

 The first experiments are carried out with a federated version of mnist, to have a fast computation.
-Soon will be available also a federated version of cifar10 and the related notebook.
+Soon will be available also a federated version of other datasets.

 ## federated datasets